-Consequently, to stop this attack, implementors have to use a cryptosystem that isn't the currently specified ntruhrss cryptosystem.
-Perhaps the simplest approach is to switch to another secret-key format that makes bit flips detectable or even correctable, such as the generic use of Hamming codes mentioned in Section 4.1.
+Consequently, to stop this attack, implementors have to use a cryptosystem that is not the currently specified ntruhrss cryptosystem.
+Perhaps the simplest approach is to switch to another secret-key format that makes bit flips detectable or even correctable; see, e.g., the generic use of Hamming codes in Section 4.1.

 Implementors can also replace the specified decapsulation function with a more complicated stateful function that tries to detect attack patterns and to limit the exposure of each ciphertext.
 One approach is to maintain a database of previously seen values of d and reject nearby values, and similarly for b; but this could be a serious performance problem if "nearby" is too generous, and could allow attacks if "nearby" is too strict.
 An alternative is to maintain a database of ciphertexts and reject any repeated ciphertexts (modulo any "benign malleability" allowed by the cryptosystem), if this is suitable for the application.
-See [42, Section 2] for further stateful approaches.
+See [54, Section 2] for further stateful approaches.
 All of these approaches complicate the data flow and raise denial-of-service questions.

-More options are available for implementors willing to break ciphertext interoperability with ntruhrss.
-Plaintext confirmation is an obvious choice; see Section 4.3.
-Limiting the ciphertext space or the plaintext space could help, but this needs analysis.
-Hashing the ciphertext does not help: the attack detects failing ciphertexts by seeing that a fault leads to different results for the same ciphertext.
+More options are available for implementors willing to break interoperability with ntruhrss ciphertexts; see Section 3.
+Plaintext confirmation is an obvious choice.
+Limiting the ciphertext space or plaintext space could help, but this needs analysis.
+Hashing the ciphertext does not help: the attack detects failing ciphertexts by seeing that a fault changes the results for the same ciphertext.